AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Year

-Between 2019 and 2022, the number of people killed in DUIs annually increased by about 3,000—or about 33 percent.
+In 2023, the number of people killed in DUIs annually decreased by over 1,000, or about 8 percent.
+However, DUI deaths increased during the pandemic: between 2019 and 2022, annual deaths increased by about 3,000—or about 33 percent.
 Still, numbers have improved significantly from 40 years ago.
 In 1985, 18,125 people were killed in alcohol-impaired crashes, and 41 percent of all crashes involved an alcohol-impaired driver.2

 Between 2010 and 2019, the number of people killed in DUIs each year stayed right around 10,000, with an average of 10,268 fatalities each year.